Social media is being used increasingly to spread cryptocurrency and NFT scams. Thefts occur on Instagram, Twitter, Facebook, Discord, and Telegram.

 How to Spot a Cryptocurrency Scam on Discord Servers?

 Discord was created for gamers, but its platform has attracted everyone from university study groups to cryptocurrency enthusiasts.
-On these crypto servers, experienced and novice traders discuss altcoins and share predictions.
+On these crypto Discord servers, experienced and novice traders discuss altcoins and share predictions.
 Scammers, on the other hand, work to profit from these open conversations.

 Discord's popularity doesn't mean it's immune to scams and compromises.